QuirkyRobots/Pirate-Chain/README.md

 # Pirate Chain Timeline Concept - How To Add a Milestone

-This is a sample timeline conapt design, that has been designed to be easy to edit/develop/maintain, locally or in the cloud by anyone.
+This is a sample timeline concept design, that has been designed to be easy to edit/develop/maintain, locally or in the cloud by anyone.

+Feature:

+* Sticky hero section.
+* Fade up and in on scroll effect.
+* Scale and move up on hover.
+* Image lightbox effect.

 To update this timeline, simply do the following: